bugsnag/bugsnag-ruby/README.md

     bundle install
     ```

+3. Configure the Bugsnag module with your API key.
+In rails apps, copy the
-3. Copy the following code to a new file at `config/initializers/bugsnag.rb`
+    following code to a new file at `config/initializers/bugsnag.rb`

     ```ruby
     Bugsnag.configure do |config|